Ultrasound for Endometriosis: Signs, Symptoms and Diagnostics

 Can you see endometriosis on an ultrasound?

 While ultrasound cannot definitively diagnose endometriosis, it can allow doctors to see potential indicators, such as the presence of cysts (possible endometriomas) and misplaced endometrial tissue that has become deeply embedded in another organ.
-However, it is unlikely they would see small endometrial tissues, which are only on the surface of an organ, from an ultrasound scan.
+However, it is unlikely they would see small endometrial tissues, which are only on the surface of an organ, from the scan.

 How does an endometriosis ultrasound work?